FullStackForger/hapi-app-mongo-model/README.md

 It is build on the top of MongoDB's native driver.
 It is build with tone of features such us object schemas and validation.

-Mongoose is however unnecesary if you want to reuse Hapi Joi schemas for validating your objects.
+Mongoose is however unnecesary if you would want to reuse Hapi Joi schemas for validating your objects.

 Hapi-app-mongo-model is attempt to provide lightweight abstraction on the top of MongoDB native driver.